 But an exhaustive, modern curriculum aren’t the only benefits — here are other common perks that come with attending a two-year educational program:

 1. Lower Student Loan Debt

 The lower price tag is one of the biggest benefits, according to Nikol Nolan, executive director of student affairs at Colby Community College in Colby, Kansas.

-Schears also stresses the cost factor.
-“We try to graduate our students with as little debt as possible.
-The average student loan debt for our students is around $7,000,” he says in regards to a two-year program.
+Schears also stresses the ability to manage this relatively low student debt as an attractive facet of attending community college.
+“We try to graduate our students with as little debt as possible — the average student loan debt for our students is around $7,000,” he says.

 2. Increased Earning Potential